LrWm3/gst-tracer-otel/README.md

-> warning; i made this on my phone with chatgpt, untested and likely doesnt work yet
+> warning; i made this on my phone with chatgpt, untested and currently core dumps. will fix when i get to a pc

 ## 📄 README.md ― *gst-otel-tracer*